benber86/curve-blog/content/posts/gho-users/index.md

 That they've experienced more liquidations simply reflects the fact that they've spent more time on the platform.

 When we look at asset specific loans (right), we see instead that **GHO denominated loans are less likely to be liquidated (6%) compared to other major stablecoins like USDC (8%) and USDT (9%).**
-This number is also lower compared to another CDP stablecoin, crvUSD, where hard liquidations are closer to 10%, with some variation per market.
+For comparison, on [Curve's lending platform](https://crvusd.curve.fi/#/ethereum) hard liquidations for crvUSD borrowers are closer to 10%, with some variation per market.

 That crypto denominated loans have lower liquidation rates overall simply reflects market conditions since the launch of AAVE v3.
-Crypto assets have mostly lost value, making their borrowers less likely to be liquidated compared to users who borrowed stablecoins and most likely used crypto assets as collateral.
+Crypto assets have mostly lost value, making their borrowers less likely to be liquidated compared to users who borrowed stablecoins with crypto assets as collateral.

-Looking at the present state of the market and the distribution of user health scores, GHO users are no different from asset borrowers with an **1.67 median health score** and a similar distribution:
+Looking at the present state of the market and the distribution of user health scores, GHO users are not significantly different from other asset borrowers with an **1.67 median health score** and a similar distribution:

 <script src="https://unpkg.com/@sgratzl/chartjs-chart-boxplot@3"></script>
 <script src="../../js/gho-users/health-violin.js"></script>
 <canvas id="healthViolinChart" height="200px"></canvas>

 Overall, health factor distribution is homogenous across all borrowed assets.
-As these are aggregated health scores across all loans, a user's stats can be counted in different asset (if they have concurrently borrowed different assets).
+As these are aggregated health scores across all loans, a user's score can be counted in different assets (if they have concurrently borrowed multiple different assets).

 # Collateral Preferences

 The types and proportions of collateral supplied are also relatively similar across borrowers, including GHO minters.
-ETH (wrapped or staked) is uniformally the leading choice for collateral.
+ETH (wrapped or staked) is uniformly the leading choice for collateral.
 USDC and USDT borrowers are somewhat different, with a collateral mix skewed more towards ETH and BTC than other borrowed assets, including other stablecoins.

 <script src="../../js/gho-users/collateral-preference.js"></script>